General Agreement – General payment service agreement, applied to the Merchant.

 36. Providing the service set forth in the present Supplement, Paysera is not liable for goods sold and/or services provided by the Merchant and consequences arising out of the sale of goods and/or provision of services.
 Paysera also does not guarantee that the other party of the transaction formed by the Merchant (the Buyer) will fulfill the transaction (e.g. when the payment was not canceled or other actions were not executed).
 If the other party (Buyer) of the transaction carried out by the Merchant does not complete the transaction, it is considered a debt of the Buyer or another violation of liabilities against the Merchant.
 Paysera does not guarantee the identity of the Buyer either.

-39. The Parties (the Merchant and Paysera) commit not to store the identification data of Payment tools of Buyers, ensure the confidentiality of identification data of Payment tools of Buyers and personal data and guarantee that such data will not become known to any third persons, including employees of the Merchant.
+39. The Parties (the Merchant and Paysera) commit not to store the identification data of the Payment tools of Buyers, ensure the confidentiality of identification data of the Payment tools of Buyers and personal data and guarantee that such data will not become known to any third persons, including employees of the Merchant.

 40. The Parties (the Merchant and Paysera) undertake not to require additional data of Buyers, including identification tools used by the Buyers in performing transactions through e-banking systems.
 Buyers must provide only information, which is necessary to deliver goods or provide services.

-41. The Merchant, using Paysera services for business or professional needs, is recommended to place a “Label of Quality and Reliability” on the Merchant's website during the Agreement validity period along with the reference to the System, following the instructions given here.
+41. The Merchant, using Paysera services for business or professional needs, is recommended to place a “Label of Quality and Reliability” on the Merchant's website during the Agreement validity period along with a reference to the System, following the instructions given here.

-44. The Merchant shall immediately inform Paysera about any circumstances, owing to which harm to information systems and/or the execution of the agreement has been caused or could have been caused , also provide other information that may be necessary for the proper execution of the agreement.
+44. The Merchant shall immediately inform Paysera about any circumstances, owing to which harm to information systems and/or the execution of the agreement has been caused or could have been caused, also provide other information that may be necessary for the proper execution of the agreement.

 45. The prohibited activities are indicated in Section 9 of the General Agreement.